South Dakota: Black Hills, Badlands & Mickelson Trail

 Get a taste of wild and rugged South Dakota on one of our newest bike tours.
 We cycle through some of the most beautiful sections of the state, including Badlands National Park, Black Hills National Forest and Custer State Park.
 The area teems with wildlife.
 We'll cycle on the Mickelson Trail bike path and see such iconic sites as Mount Rushmore and Crazy Horse.
 We've had requests for this tour for years, so we're thrilled to be offering it now!

-6 nights lodging, 6 breakfasts, 4 picnic and sack lunches, 5 dinners, snacks, entrance fees to Badlands National Park, Mount Rushmore, Custer State Park & the Mickelson Trail, detailed cue sheets, van support & trained guides.
+6 nights lodging, 6 breakfasts, 4 picnic and sack lunches, 5 dinners, snacks, entrance fees to Badlands National Park, Mount Rushmore, Custer State Park & the Mickelson Trail, detailed cue sheets and GPS directions, van support & trained guides.

 Day 1: We meet in the heart of Rapid City, SD.
 Our rental bike fitting will be at 3:00pm, an orientation at 5:00pm and then dinner together at 6:30pm.
 If you get a chance, take a walk through the quaint, historic downtown.
 Every corner displays one of the American presidents, memorialized by a beautiful life-sized bronze statue.

 Day 2: After breakfast, we’ll shuttle out of the city and into Badlands National Park.
 We’ll cycle down beautiful Badlands Loop Road through rock formations that are believed to have been the bottom of a sea 50 million years ago.
 We’ll ride past grasslands and prairie dogs and end at the park’s visitor center.
 There you can learn how the layers of sedimentary rock formed over millions of years and caused the spectacular striations of color that we just cycled through.
 We’ll overnight in the park.
 22 miles +715'/-1552'.